 If the defendant claims that you were partially to blame, this invokes the defense of comparative negligence.
 This means that your phone or phone records may be compelled during discovery.
 The jury can assign a percentage of fault after reviewing the evidence and arguments, and your damages will be reduced by any percentage of fault.
 For example, if both drivers were texting before the crash, the jury may decide that they were equally to blame.
 If the total damages were $150,000, the plaintiff would be able to recover up to $75,000.

-If you are interested in recovering compensation after being hurt in a texting while driving accident caused by someone else, you should consult our distracted driving accident lawyers.
-Our firm provides skillful legal representation to people injured as a result of distracted driving in Sacramento, Folsom, and other communities.
+If you are interested in recovering compensation after being hurt in a texting while driving accident caused by someone else, you should consult our California personal injury lawyers.
+Our firm provides skillful legal representation to people injured as a result of distracted driving in California, Folsom, and other communities.
 Our principal previously worked in insurance, and he understands how insurance adjusters and insurance defense attorneys evaluate and negotiate compensation for accident victims.
 To obtain a free consultation, contact us online or call Travis G. Black & Associates at 916-962-2896.